autopilotpattern/nats/README.md

 - _CONSUL_ hostname where consul can be found
 - _CONSUL_AGENT_ determines if the consul agent is executed in the container
 - _LOG_LEVEL_ ContainerPilot specific log level to use, defaults to INFO
+- _NATS_USER_ username to use for cluster authorization, defaults to ruser
+- _NATS_PASSWORD_ password to user for cluster authorization, defaults to T0pS3cr3t

 ## Example Usage